25 Disney World Planning Tips

 21. Personalize Your Magic Bands

 If you want colorful magic bands, you have to customize them yourself inside of My Disney Experience.
-If you don’t do this, you will get gray magic bands for everyone at check in.
-That’s no fun!
+These bands are available at a discount when ordered through your account if you have a stay booked at a Disney resort.
 Be sure to order yours right after you book your trip so that you don’t forget to do this.
 You can also purchase fancier Magic Bands in advance at www.DisneyStore.com, if you prefer.

 22. Bring A Care Kit